United for Change: Deliberative Coalition Formation to Change the Status Quo: Formal Model

 \section{Formal Model}

-We view deliberation as a process in which agents aim to find an alternative preferred by a majority of agents over the status quo.
-Thus, we assume a (possibly infinite) domain $X$ of {\em alternatives}, or {\em proposals}, which includes the {\em status quo}, or \emph{reality}, $r \in X$, as well as a set $V = \{v_1, \ldots, v_n\}$ of $n$ {\em agents}.
-We assume that for each proposal $x\in X$, an agent $v$ is able to articulate whether she (strictly) prefers $x$ over the status quo $r$ (denoted as $x >_v r$); when $x >_v r$ we say that $v$ {\em approves}~$x$.
+We view deliberation as a process in which agents aim to find an alternative preferred over the status quo by as many agents as possible.
+Thus, we assume a (possibly infinite) domain $X$ of {\em alternatives}, or {\em proposals}, which includes the {\em status quo}, or \emph{reality}, $r \in X$.
+We also assume a set $V = \{v_1, \ldots, v_n\}$ of $n$ {\em agents}.
+For each proposal $x\in X$, an agent $v$ is able to articulate whether she (strictly) prefers $x$ over the status quo $r$ (denoted as $x >_v r$); when $x >_v r$ we say that $v$ {\em approves}~$x$.
 For each $v\in V$, let $X^v=\{x\in X: x>_v r\}$; the set $X^v$ is the \emph{approval set} of $v$.
-Conversely, given a subset of agents $C \subseteq V$ and a proposal $p\in X$, let $C^p := \{v \in C : p >_v r\}$; the agents in $C^p$ are the \emph{approvers} of $p$ in $C$.
+Given a subset of agents $C \subseteq V$ and a proposal $p\in X$, let furthermore $C^p := \{v \in C : p >_v r\}$.
+Then, the agents in $C^p$ are the \emph{approvers} of $p$ in $C$.